McRaeAlex/McRaeAlex.github.io/_posts/2020-11-16-The-beauty-of-awk.md

 Calculate the amount to be paid for anyone who worked over 15 hours.

-In python you might read the text stream into a list of lists or maybe a list of datastructures and then filter the hours and output the amount to be paided.
+In python you might read the text stream into a list of lists or maybe a list of data structures and then filter the hours and output the amount to be paid.
-Awk because of the reduced problem space can do this by in one line without the datastructure and lists.
+Awk because of the reduced problem space can do this by in one line without the data structure and lists.

 ```awk
 $3 > 15 { print $1, $2 * $3 }